localgovdrupal/docs/docs/src/blog/skills-sessions.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/68UkSWN2el8?t=0m0s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The LocalGov Drupal YouTube channel has this [not very friendly URL](https://www.youtube.com/channel/UCgOTBrkZvJwCuODRpHxZIIA) so please like and subscribe so we can get a nice one.
-We need 100 subscribers and are almost half way there.
+We need 100 subscribers to qualify and are almost half way there.
 Thanks.

 ## Future sessions